 Since you can’t take your full-sized products on board, try switching over to a simpler, easier version of your moisturizing and cleansing routine.
 If you have naturally dry skin or combination skin, opt for a hydro-based moisturizer that you can apply multiple times throughout your flight; it’ll keep your skin soft and supple, without clogging up your pores or having to wash your face multiple times.
 If you have oily skin, try a heavier, cream-based moisturizer or even a night cream.
 Pack it on before you hop on to your flight and once you’re closer to landing give your face a nice wash and put on some more.

 You Are What You Eat

 Or in this case, you’ll look like what you eat.
 Flight attendants suggest keeping your in-flight meals and snacks light and healthy.
-Sure, mid-way through that international flight, when you’re tired and hungry, it’s easy to cave to your cravings and choose the heavier meal options.
-Pasta, pizza or beef curry with white rice sounds like just about the only reprieve you might get for a while.
-But while those heftier selections will give you a fleeting moment of contentment amidst your munching, once the meal is over, you’re probably going to feel sluggish, wiped out and bloated.
+Sure, mid-way through that international flight, when you’re tired and hungry, it’s easy to cave in to your cravings and choose the heavier meal options.
+Pasta, pizza, or beef curry with white rice sounds like just about the only reprieve you might get for a while.
+But while those heftier selections will give you a fleeting moment of contentment amidst your munching, once the meal is over, you’re probably going to feel sluggish, wiped out, and bloated.
 If the discomfort isn’t reason enough to avoid those food choices, you should also remember that salty and greasy grub might also make you swell up, making your eyes and cheeks look puffy.